nervosnetwork/rfcs/rfcs/0017-tx-valid-since/0017-tx-valid-since.md

 ### Since Verification

-The consensus iterates each input to check whether the cell is mature:
+A CKB node must iterate each input to check whether the cell is mature:

 * The cell is mature when the `since` is 0.
 * If the relative flag is `0` (absolute), the cell is mature when the destruction time is larger than or equal to the `value`.